deadlyvipers/dojo_rules/introduction.md

 Hello Deadly Vipers Dojos!
 This is Hariharan Iyer, seeking to join your elite clan!
-My favourite path is Git! :)
+My favourite path is Electives! :)